IMSoley/tasawwuf/README.md

 * Shari'ah and Tariqat - Inseperable and Indivisible [[PDF](https://attahawi.files.wordpress.com/2011/02/shariah-and-tariqah-inseparable-and-indivisible.pdf)]
 * The Wisdom of the Throne: An Introduction to the Philosophy of Mulla Sadra
 * Metaphysical Penetrations: A Parallel English-Arabic Text
+* Forty Lessons on Breath by Murshid Samuel L. Lewis [[PDF](https://dancesofuniversalpeace.org/ResourceDir/SAM/Forty_Lessons_on_Breath.pdf)]
+* Women of Sufism: A Hidden Treasure by Camille Adams Helminski
+* Journey Through Ten Thousand Veils: The Alchemy of Transformation on the Sufi Path by Maryam Kabeer Faye

 ### Commentary of the Holy Quran